yfix/packer-ubuntu-1404/README.md

   - [Packer](http://www.packer.io/)
   - [Vagrant](http://vagrantup.com/)
   - [VirtualBox](https://www.virtualbox.org/) (if you want to build the VirtualBox box)
-  - [VMware Fusion](http://www.vmware.com/products/fusion/) (or Workstation - if you want to build the VMware box)
   - [Ansible](http://docs.ansible.com/intro_installation.html)

 You will also need some Ansible roles installed so they can be used in the building of the VM.
 To install the roles:

   1. Run `$ ansible-galaxy install -r requirements.txt` in this directory.
   2. If your local Ansible roles path is not the default (`/etc/ansible/roles`), update the `role_paths` inside `ubuntu1404.json` to match your custom location.

-If you don't have Ansible installed (perhaps you're using a Windows PC?), you can simply clone the required Ansible roles from GitHub directly (use [Ansible Galaxy](https://galaxy.ansible.com/) to get the GitHub repository URLs for each role listed in `requirements.txt`), and update the `role_paths` variable to match the location of the cloned role.

 ## Usage